buffup/iosTechTest/README.md

 # The Task:

 We have provided you with a sample skeleton iOS Project, which includes an iOS Application that plays a video file and consumes the SportBuff SDK that you will need to create as part of your Tech Task.

-The Buffs that your SDK create should display over this Video File.
+The Buffs that the SDK create should display over this Video File.

 ## iOS SDK

-We want an SDK that the Provided iOS App uses to display content (Buff's as we call them) over the existing video.
+As part of this tech task, we want you to create an SDK that the provided iOS App uses to display content (Buff's as we call them) over the existing video.
 The SDK should expose a view that the host Application is adding over the video frame that displays the Buff content there.

 ### SDK Requirements